ignc-research/blender-gen/README.md

 resolution_y | Pixel resolution of the output image (height) samples | Render engine number of samples (sets cycles.samples) numberOfRenders | Number of rendered images

-### Getting started with your own data
-If you want to use the default settings that were used in the paper, you can only change the following parameters:
-1. Place your 3D CAD model as an *.OBJ file with the material *.mtl file in the ./models folder.
-Blender can be used to convert to obj-format and create a mtl file.
-Make sure the model_paths parameter in the config file points to your object file.
-1. Place random background images in the ./bg folder.
-1. Place random HDRI environment images in the ./environment folder.
-1. Place random texture images in the ./distractor_textures and ./object_textures folders.
-1. Set the test parameter in the config.py file to True, render one image and inspect the Blender scene.
-1. Change the camera parameters cam_* as needed in the config.py file.
-1. Set the test parameter to False and set numberOfRenders to the desired number of images.
-Start the rendering process.